 Children now thrive at the Love A Child Orphanage, where once cactus plants were the only signs of life on the desolate plot of land.

 The 21,500-square foot orphanage is the largest facility of its kind in Haiti.
-Currently, there are 82 children living in the Love A Child Orphanage.
+Currently, there are over 70 children living in the Love A Child Orphanage.

 Christian worship and education are top priorities at the orphanage,